risawitama/verbose-potato/README.md

-## Egyptians claimed to invent the guitar, but they were such lyres.﻿
+## I couldn't get a reservation at the library.
+They were completely booked.